Friends with Benefits: Social Capital and Household Financial Behavior

 Revision Date

-Using friendship data from Facebook, we find that among three aspects of social capital, Economic Connectedness — the fraction of one’s social network with high income, has the strongest and most robust relationship with stock market and saving participation.
-One standard-deviation greater Economic Connectedness is associated with 10.6% greater stock market participation and 9.2% greater saving participation.
-Evidence from non-local friendships supports a causal link between household financial behavior and the income of one’s friends.
-Our results indicate that the effect of Economic Connectedness on participation derives from opportunities to interact with high-SES individuals rather than from class-based friending propensities.
+Using friendship data from Facebook, we find that among three aspects of social capital, Economic Connectedness — the fraction of one’s social network with high income — has the strongest relationship with stock market and saving participation.
+One standard-deviation greater Economic Connectedness is associated with 10.6 percentage points greater stock market participation and 9.2 percentage points greater saving participation.
+Evidence from income shocks to non-local friends suggests that the relationship is causal.
+Decomposing this result, we find that the association of Economic Connectedness with participation derives from exposure to wealthy individuals rather than from class-based friending propensities.

 -